 By Debra Z. Roth

-Debra Z. Roth, a resident of the City of Falls Church, is an activist who works professionally promoting health care and economic opportunities.
+Debra Z. Roth is a City of Falls Church resident and an activist who works professionally promoting social justice and economic opportunities.